heathprovost/github-quickstart/README.md

 # :cyclone: GitHub Quickstart

-Simplify the process of cloning a private repository using [git-credential-manager](https://github.com/git-ecosystem/git-credential-manager) for the very first time
+Simplify the process of cloning a private repository using [git-credential-manager](https://github.com/git-ecosystem/git-credential-manager) for the very first time.

 ## :cyclone: Requirements